Ratatouille (film): Plot

-Meanwhile, Skinner is shocked and enraged to discover through a letter from Linguini's late mother that Gusteau is Linguini’s father, making him the rightful owner of the restaurant.
-After Skinner’s lawyer verifies that Linguini is Gusteau's son, Skinner hides the evidence in an envelope; Remy steals the envelope and brings it to Linguini, who fires Skinner.
+Meanwhile, Skinner is shocked and enraged to discover through a letter from Linguini's late mother that Gusteau is Linguini's father, making him the rightful owner of the restaurant.
+After Skinner's lawyer verifies that Linguini is Gusteau's son, Skinner hides the evidence in an envelope; Remy steals the envelope and brings it to Linguini.
+Skinner is fired and Linguini is promoted to head chef.
 The restaurant thrives as Remy's recipes become popular, and Linguini develops a romantic relationship with Colette.
 Food critic Anton Ego, who negatively reviewed the restaurant shortly before Gusteau's death, announces to Linguini that he will review the restaurant again the following day.
 After Linguini takes credit for Remy's cooking at a press conference, he and Remy have a falling out.
 As revenge, Remy leads his clan on a raid of the restaurant's pantries.
 Linguini arrives to apologize, but upon discovering the raid, he furiously expels Remy and his clan from the restaurant.

 The next day, Skinner captures Remy, who is quickly freed by Django and Émile.
 After returning to the restaurant, he and Linguini reconcile, and Linguini reveals Remy and his cooking techniques to his staff, who all immediately quit.
-Django, impressed by Remy’s grit, summons the clan to help him cook while Linguini waits tables.
+Django, impressed by Remy's grit, summons the clan to help him cook while Linguini waits tables.
 Reminded of Gusteau's motto, Colette returns to help.
 Skinner and a health inspector attempt to interfere, but the rats tie them up, gag them and lock them in the pantry.

-Remy prepares confit byaldi, a variation of ratatouille, which evokes in Ego fond memories of his mother's cooking.
-Astonished and delighted, Ego asks to meet the chef and is stunned when introduced to Remy.
+Remy prepares confit byaldi, a variation of ratatouille, which evokes in Ego a sudden and involuntary recollection of his childhood and of his mother's cooking.
+Astonished and delighted, Ego asks to meet the chef and -- once all other guests are gone -- is stunned when introduced to Remy.
 The next day, he writes a glowing review, stating that he has come to understand Gusteau's motto and praising Remy without revealing that he is a rat.
-Skinner and the health inspector are released; as a result, Gusteau's is shut down, costing Ego his job and reputation.
+After Skinner and the health inspector are released and expose the rat infestation, Gusteau's is shut down, costing Ego his job and reputation.
 Remy, Linguini, and Colette open a bistro called La Ratatouille, which a now-happier Ego invests in and frequents.
 The rat colony settles into the bistro's attic as their new home.